 If you’re a worker, you might be eligible for compensation for the cost of damage done to artificial aids and clothing in a work-related incident.

-Artificial aids can include:
+1. Artificial aids

 - artificial eyes